Hierarchical Graph Representations in Digital Pathology: Preliminaries

 \subsection{Graph Neural Networks}

 $\gnn$~\cite{deferrard16, kipf17, xu19, hamilton17, velikovic18} defines a class of neural networks that extend the concept of convolution to operate on graph-structured data.
-Specifically, we employ message passing based $\gnn$ in this work.
-In message passing $\gnn$ \cite{gilmer17}, the node features $h(v), \, \forall v \in V$ are iteratively updated in a two-step procedure, i) \textit{AGGREGATE}, and ii) \textit{UPDATE}.
+In this work, we employ a $\gnn$ based on message-passing.
+In message-passing $\gnn$s~\cite{gilmer17}, node features $h(v), \, \forall v \in V$ are iteratively updated in a two-step procedure, i)~\textit{AGGREGATE}, and ii)~\textit{UPDATE}.
 In the \textit{AGGREGATE} step for node $v$, the features of neighboring nodes $\mathcal{N}(v)$ are aggregated into a single feature representation.
 In the \textit{UPDATE} step, the features of node $v$ is updated by using the current node features and the aggregated representation from the \textit{AGGREGATE} step.
-A series of $T$ such iterations, \ie the number of $\gnn$ layers, are employed to obtain updated node features $\forall \, v \in V$ up to $T$-hops.
-Finally, the node features $h^T(v)$ are pooled in the \textit{READOUT} step to build a fix-sized graph-level embedding $h_G$.
-The \textit{AGGREGATE}, \textit{UPDATE} and \textit{READOUT} function must be differentiable to allow back-propagation.
-Additionally, the \textit{AGGREGATE} and \textit{READOUT} function must be permutation-invariant such that the aggregated representation is invariant to the node ordering.
-Formally, the three steps are presented as,
+A series of $T$ such iterations, in the form of $\gnn$ layers, are employed to obtain updated node features $\forall \, v \in V$, incorporating information within upto $T$-hops from each node.
+Finally, the node features $h^T(v)$ are pooled in the \textit{READOUT} step to build a fix-sized graph-level embedding $h_G$. \textit{AGGREGATE}, \textit{UPDATE}, and \textit{READOUT} operations must be differentiable to allow back-propagation in $\gnn$ training.
+Additionally, \textit{AGGREGATE} and \textit{READOUT} operations must be permutation-invariant such that the aggregated representation is invariant to node ordering.
+Formally, the three steps are presented as